kimhyejinhq-crypto/Fun-d-Rasing/README.md

 How to Open or Run the Product
-1. Open the link game: NHÉT LINK VÔ ĐÂY
+1. Open the link game: https://fun-d-rasing-5exy.onrender.com/
 2. The host clicks "Create Room" to generate a game session and unique join links for each player.
 3. Each player opens their unique join link and fills in their startup's financial profile.
 4. Each player builds their deck: select exactly 22 active cards and up to 3 reaction cards.